Rouge River AOC

 Through multiple partnerships, remediation and restoration efforts have continued to within the Rouge River AOC.
 Following a Degradation of Fish and Wildlife Populations and Degradation of Benthos BUI pre-assessment that was completed in 2014, a list of the most impaired reaches or segments within the AOC were identified.
 From this list, 25 habitat projects were identified.
 These habitat projects were chosen to advance progress toward to BUI removals.
 The habitat projects include river connectivity, wetland restoration, streambank restoration, fish passage, and invasive species management.
 Implementation of the projects will be a key step forward in the restoration of the Rouge River.

-- Documents on Restoring Rouge River AOC
+For more information visit Documents on Restoring Rouge River AOC

 -